 In addition, on August 11, 2021, the government launched a new vaccination program focused on vaccinating the population with an additional "booster" dose, starting with the population over 55 years fully vaccinated (whether with a single or double dose vaccine).
 On September 6, 2021, the government authorized the vaccination program to be expanded to children over the age of six years old.
-As of September 9, 2021, 13.8 million people have been vaccinated in Chile, of which 0.6 million people have been vaccinated with a single dose vaccine, 13.2 million have received the first of two doses of the COVID-19 vaccine and 12.7 million people have received the additional "booster" dose.
+As of September 9, 2021, 13.8 million people have been vaccinated in Chile, of which 0.6 million people have been vaccinated with a single dose vaccine, 13.2 million have received the first of two doses of the COVID-19 vaccine and 12.7 million people have received both doses, and 2.1 million people have received the additional "booster" dose.